ericoporto/NikInGimp/README.md

 Right now, it will give [errors](errorduringinstall.txt), but it's ok.
 The playonlinux script will copy missing files after.
 Read the script before using.

+###Using swap on disk

+Sometimes a big file (~500MB) called swap is created - you can detect that you are working with a big image but the ram used by the process in System Monitor is rather small (~40MB).
+I don't know how to prevent this from happening.